OpenMined/syft-widget/README.md

 # To see live mode switching, start the thread server:
 from syft_widget import start_infrastructure
 start_infrastructure()  # Widget will automatically switch to 🧵 Thread mode

+# Note: If the widget doesn't switch modes, check the browser console for CORS errors.
+# The widget should automatically detect the server within ~5 seconds.

 # To stop the server:
 # from syft_widget import stop_infrastructure